MikroElektronika/mikrosdk_click_v2/clicks/irgrid3/details.md

 ### Application Init

-> Configures the click and log objects and sets the click default configuration.
+> Configures the Click and log objects and sets the Click default configuration.

 ```c